Our Services

 Helpful Resources

-Sleep anxiety in seniors is common but treatable, often driven by normal age related sleep changes, medical conditions, medications, mood changes, and fear of nighttime emergencies, and it can create a cycle of worry and poor rest; knowing which symptoms require urgent care matters.
-There are several factors to consider, so see below to understand more.
+Sleep anxiety in older adults is common but treatable.
+It's often triggered by age-related sleep changes, medical conditions, medications, mood shifts, or fear of nighttime emergencies—creating a cycle of worry and poor rest.
+Recognizing which symptoms need urgent care is essential.

 For many older adults, nighttime can feel harder than it used to.
 The house grows quiet.
 Distractions fade.
 Thoughts get louder.
 If you or a loved one feels tense, restless, or worried as bedtime approaches, you may be dealing with sleep anxiety.